What are the odds of a white Thanksgiving?

 Dr. Brian Brettschneider, an Alaska-based climatologist, compiled the data found on the map below, illustrating the historical probability of a white Thanksgiving.

-In order to qualify for a white Thanksgiving, there must either be at least 1 inch of snow on the ground on Thanksgiving morning or falling snow must accumulate to at least 0.1 inches on that day.
+In order to qualify for a white Thanksgiving, there must either be at least 1 inch of snow on the ground on Thanksgiving morning or falling snow must accumulate to at least 0.1 inches on the holiday.
 This is the same criteria the National Weather Service uses to define a white Christmas.

 The map is based on historical weather data averaged over many years.
 Brettschneider noted snowfall observations had to date back at least 40 years for a location to be included in this analysis.